 You might be informed that you are in a ‘waiting room’ and the host will admit you shortly.
 Please have patience.
 Our host Robert Hammer will let you in.

 Dear Fellow Rotarians and Friends,

 Suspension of regular physical meetings does not mean that club activities have ceased.
-For now, we are meeting electronically.
-To participate this way, our members and others interested are required to contact us to get the necessary details for the contact Please write
+For now, we are meeting electronically (see below).
+To participate this way, please follow the instructions here below.

 Meanwhile, best wishes to all for continued good health.